epge-classes/econometrics-fgv-2025/README.md

 ## Why Should You Take This Class?
 First of all, it's a mandatory class.
 But let's set that aside...

 Most of you will be doing empirical work very soon.
-This class will cover topics that are useful for applied work in several fields like Labor Economics, Development Economics, Urban Economics, Finance, Health Economics, etc. After learning the basics in a cross-sectional environment, we will tap into other data structures like *Time Series* and *Panel Data*.
+This class will cover topics that are useful for applied work in several fields like Labor Economics, Development Economics, Urban Economics, Macroeconomics, Finance, Health Economics, etc. After learning the basics in a cross-sectional environment, we will tap into other data structures like *Time Series* and *Panel Data*.
 Both are ubiquitous in applied work nowadays.
 Mastering the topics in this class will help you hit the ground running with empirical work in the next quarters.

 I have four broad learning goals for this first half of the class.
 Ideally, after Week 5, you will be able to:

 - Understand the motivation and implementation of standard non-parametric kernel-based methods;
 - Understand the main idea behind bootstrap methods for i.i.d. data and their implementation;
-- Deal with time series data, understand concepts like persistence and autocorrelation, estimate ARMA models, and estimate a VAR, etc.;
+- Deal with time series data, understand concepts like persistence and autocorrelation, estimate ARMA models, create forecasts, etc.;
 - Implement GMM estimation under a general heteroskedasticity and autocorrelation structure (very useful for panel methods!);

 ## Topics